lnis-uofu/OpenFPGA/docs/source/arch_lang/link_circuit_modules.rst

     <verilog organization="string" circuit_model_name="scff"/>
   </sram>

 * **area:** is expressed in terms of the number of minimum width transistors.
-The SRAM area defined in this line is used in the area estimation of global routing multiplexers. circuit_model_name should match the name of circuit model that have been defined under XML node module_circuit_model.
+The SRAM area defined in this line is used in the area estimation of global routing multiplexers. circuit_model_name should match the name of the circuit model that has been defined under XML node module_circuit_model.
 The type of the linked circuit model should be sram.

 * **organization:** [scan-chain|memory_bank|standalone], is the type of configuration circuits.

-:numref:`fig_sram` illustrates an example where a memory organisation using memory decoders and 6-transistor SRAMs.
+:numref:`fig_sram` illustrates an example where a memory organization using memory decoders and 6-transistor SRAMs.

 .. _fig_sram: